Metastability of Logit Dynamics for Coordination Games: Introduction

+The classical approach to metastability is concerned with evaluating the time the system takes to escape from a metastable state \cite{keiSpring79}.
+More recent approaches \citep{fwSPRINGER84} based on large deviation theory try to describe also the typical trajectory that a system takes, that is the sequence of states bringing to the stable one.
+This approach has been recently applied also to the logit dynamics \cite{THEC:THEC187}, under the hypothesis that both $\beta$ and $n$ tend to $\infty$.
+Better result on the escape time have been achieved recently, through the so-called potential theoretical approach \cite{begkPTRF01}, that links hitting time theory with spectral properties of the transition matrix of the dynamics.
+In contrast our work not only tries to bound the time the system takes to escape from a metastable distribution, but also the time the system takes to enter this distribution from a specific starting profile.

+Very recently, and independently from our work, Friedlin and Koralov \cite{Freidlin2017} introduced a notion of a metastable distribution that resembles the one presented in this work.
+Unlike ours, the notion of metastable distribution in \cite{Freidlin2017} does not require the chain to stay close to this distribution for a given number of steps.
+Moreover, in \cite{Freidlin2017} it is not considered the time required to get close to a metastable distribution.

+\paragraph{Quasi-stationarity and Censored dynamics.} A \emph{quasi-stationary distribution} \cite{quasi-stationary} describes the limiting behavior of a system in a subset of states given that the system never leaves this subset.
+Quasi-stationary distributions are often associated with metastability (see, e.g., \cite{bgArxiv11}).
+Anyway, we highlight that, even if quasi-stationary distributions can be metastable, the inverse is not necessarily true.
+Moreover, works about quasi-stationary distributions focus on bounding the time the dynamics take to converge to this distribution from the support.
+In this work we are also interested in the convergence time to metastable distributions from profiles that are not in the support.

-The work on censored Glauber dynamics \cite{llpPTRF10,dlpJSP09,dlpCMP09} is also related to ours: the mixing time in a censored dynamics resemble the pseudo mixing time for the metastable distribution on a subset of states.
-However, we stress that the censored dynamics alters the original evolution of the Markov chain and the techniques developed do not seem useful to answer questions about the pseudo-mixing time.
+The work on censored Glauber dynamics \citep{llpPTRF10,dlpJSP09,dlpCMP09} is also related to ours: the mixing time in censored dynamics resembles the pseudo mixing time for the metastable distribution on a subset of states.
+However, we stress that the censored dynamics alter the original evolution of the Markov chain and the techniques developed do not seem useful to answer questions about the pseudo-mixing time.